 I'm switching to XFS for my disk file systems

-Silicon Graphics created XFS in 1993 to serve as the default file system for their IRIX operating system.
-I really don't like the way BTRFS interacts with docker, so this was the driver for my switch.
+* Silicon Graphics created XFS in 1993 to serve as the default file system for their IRIX operating system, and to handle Exabyte disks.
+I had a bad experience with BTRFS as it interacted with docker weirdly, as in #27653 so this was the driver for my switch.
 That and noticing how fast it was on spinning rust HDDs.
 And the fact that Red Hat Enterprise Linux uses it as its default file system.
 That was strongly influential in my decision since it made me realise it was next-to-native on Linux, which uses ext4 by default.

 Having used an SGI Indy workstation in my youth I trusted Silicon Graphics to deliver something with taste and high performance.
 XFS excels in the execution of parallel IO due to its design, which is based on allocation groups and enabling multiple concurrent writes.
 The aim: extreme scalability, bandwidth, size of files and itself able to span multiple physical storage devices.
 With features like delayed allocation, and online defragmentation it seems like the fastest thing about.